Silvis City Council upholds dismissal of worker, denies grievance

 By another unanimous vote, the council also approved a settlement agreement with Dragonfly Developers regarding a default on a TIF redevelopment agreement.

 The developers, Tim and Laurie Phlypo of Geneseo, had wanted to turn the two-story space at 1121 1st Ave. in Silvis into a coffee shop and an apartment.
-But the project never did work out.
+But the project never worked out.

-“We worked out a reasonable compromise for them,” said Silvis City Administrator Jim Grafton, noting the original incentive given amounted to about $30,000, with the ordinance calling for $14,000 of that to be paid back over three years.
+“We worked out a reasonable compromise for them,” Silvis City Administrator Jim Grafton said, noting the original incentive given amounted to about $30,000, with the ordinance calling for $14,000 of that to be paid back over three years.

-“They had 24 months to perform,” Grafton said, adding all of the $30,000 had not been given.
+“They had 24 months to perform,” Grafton said, adding that all of the $30,000 had not been given.
 “They exceeded that time limit.
 Therefore, they are in default of that agreement.
 So per the agreement they would need to reimburse the city for that incentive.
 So what the city council agreed to was to have them pay back a portion, and that portion was $14,000.”

 The building had been empty for at least five years, Grafton said, and the city values the couple’s business in the city and did not find fault that things didn't work out with the proposed coffee shop/apartment, leading to the compromise.